-Voting instructions must be deposited with Computershare by no later than 9:00 AM (Eastern Daylight Time) on June 2, 2023 (or at least 48 hours, excluding Saturdays, Sundays and holidays, before any adjournment or postponement of the Meeting).
+Voting instructions must be deposited with Computershare by no later than 9:00 AM (Eastern Daylight Time) on May 31, 2024 (or at least 48 hours, excluding Saturdays, Sundays and holidays, before any adjournment or postponement of the Meeting).
 Beneficial Holders must provide their voting instructions to their Intermediary or Broadridge, as applicable, by the deadline specified on the voting instruction form or proxy form, so that the Intermediary or Broadridge may act on the voting instructions prior to the proxy cut-off.
+The time limit for deposit of proxies may be waived or extended by the Chair of the Meeting at his or her discretion, without notice.